zpaolo11x/Arcadeflow/README.md

 Arcadeflow is heavily configurable, please take some time to go through the option and you'll see you can tailor it to most of your needs.

-## What's new in v 13.5 #
+## What's new in v 13.6 #

-- Fixed issues with the update routine on Windows
+- Added new systems: GP32, Game Master
+- Reorganised project files

 ## Emulator system identifier #